 In accordance with Carnegie Mellon University policy, students in the MPM program have a maximum of seven (7) years to complete their degree program from the time of their first enrolled semester.
-The MPM program does not have a per-semester enrollment requirement; however students are encouraged to maintain steady and continuous enrollment to ensure a timely graduation.
-Students can complete the program through either part-time or full-time enrollment.
+The MPM program does not have a per-semester enrollment requirement; however, students are encouraged to maintain steady and continuous enrollment to ensure a timely graduation.
+Students complete the program through part-time enrollment.